RGraph is a JavaScript charts library based on

 Updating your charts dynamically

-RGraph has AJAX helper functions that minimise type conversion hassles.
+RGraph has AJAX helper functions that reduce type conversion hassles.
 You can read more about these functions in the AJAX HOWTO guide.

 <script>